effyvrversion/DH-projects/README.md

 # From Rembrandt to Van Gogh
-The theme aims to explore links and patterns between Rembrandt and Van Gogh Due to the size limit, I have to make subfiles:
+The theme aims to explore links and patterns between Rembrandt and Van Gogh.

+Due to the size limit, I have to make subfiles:
 1. Analysis and Visualization: 1.1 Metadata Overview 1.2 Van Gogh's Dataset